|Members Retirees Employers|

 Links to discussion topics and highlights from previous Retirement Board meetings are available below:[Read More...]

-One retiree-member seat is up for election with the term beginning July 1, 2016, and ending June 30, 2020.
-Any SERS disability or service retiree is eligible to run for for the seat.
+Two employee-member seats are up for election with the terms beginning July 1, 2017, and ending June 30, 2021.
+Any member of SERS, other than a disability benefit recipient, is eligible to run an employee-member seat.

 Interested candidates should contact Tim Barbour by phone at 614-222-5901 or by email at email@example.com for an election packet.
 The Official Nominating Petition can be downloaded from the link below.